markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

-Tags can also be self-closing (similar to HTML), which just involves removing the content body and adding a slash.
+Tags can be self-closing (similar to HTML).
+In this example, you'll see that the content body is removed, and that the tag is closed with a `/`.
 {% markdoc-example %}

 ```